Programs

 • Week 3

 • Day 3: This class will look at the problems of evidence, factfinding, and burdens of proof.
-Students will learn the importance of distinguishing between evidence and facts and between factual questions from legal ones.
+Participants will learn the importance of distinguishing between evidence and facts and between factual questions from legal ones.
 They will also develop tools for recognizing the distinctions.

 Before entering academics, Professor Casey was a partner at Kirkland and Ellis, LLP.
 Before joining Kirkland & Ellis, he was an associate at Wachtell, Lipton, Rosen & Katz.
 His legal practice focused on corporate bankruptcy, merger litigation, white-collar investigations, securities litigation, and complex class actions.
 Casey also served as a law clerk for Chief Judge Joel M. Flaum of the United States Court of Appeals for the Seventh Circuit.